MwendiaTech/Data-analysis/README.md

 We use indicator variables so we can use categorical variables for regression analysis in the later modules.
 The column "fuel-type" has two unique values: "gas" or "diesel".
 Regression doesn't understand words, only numbers.
 To use this attribute in regression analysis, we convert "fuel-type" to indicator variables.

 ***

-## Exploratory Data Analysis
-The main objective here was to Explore features or charecteristics to predict price of car
-### 1. Import Data from Module
-Here we do the basic importing from the clead data set ie cleandf.csv

-### 2. Analyzing Individual Feature Patterns using Visualization
-* Quiz -- Find the correlation between the following columns: bore, stroke, compression-ratio, and horsepower.

-#### Positive Linear Relationship
-* Let's find the scatterplot of "engine-size" and "price".
-* We can examine the correlation between 'engine-size' and 'price' and see that it's approximately 0.87.
-* Highway mpg is a potential predictor variable of price.
-Let's find the scatterplot of "highway-mpg" and "price".
-* We can examine the correlation between 'highway-mpg' and 'price' and see it's approximately -0.704.
-#### Weak Linear Relationship
-* Let's see if "peak-rpm" is a predictor variable of "price".
-* We can examine the correlation between 'peak-rpm' and 'price' and see it's approximately -0.101616.
-* Find the correlation between x="stroke" and y="price".

-#### Categorical Variables
-* Let's look at the relationship between "body-style" and "price".
-* Let's examine engine "engine-location" and "price":
-* Let's examine "drive-wheels" and "price".

-### 3. Descriptive Statistical Analysis
-* Let's first take a look at the variables by utilizing a description method
-### 4. Basics of Grouping
-* let's group by the variable "drive-wheels"
-### 5. Correlation and Causation
-### 6. ANOVA